explosion/spaCy/website/docs/api/vectors.md

 ## Vectors.most_similar {#most_similar tag="method"}

-For each of the given vectors, find the `n` most similar entries to it, by cosine.
+For each of the given vectors, find the `n` most similar entries to it by cosine.
 Queries are by vector.
 Results are returned as a `(keys, best_rows, scores)` tuple.
-If `queries` is large, the calculations are performed in chunks, to avoid consuming too much memory.
+If `queries` is large, the calculations are performed in chunks to avoid consuming too much memory.
 You can set the `batch_size` to control the size/space trade-off during the calculations.

 > #### Example